Allan (footballer, born 1991): Style of play

 Allan operates primarily as a defensive midfielder or as a central midfielder in the mezzala role, and is equally comfortable at playing both in an attacking and defensive midfield role; he is also capable of being deployed in a deeper role as a playmaker.
 As such, he has also been labelled a box-to-box midfielder in the media.
 He is also capable of playing on the left or right flank, and has even been deployed as a full-back on occasion.

-Normally deployed as a holding midfielder in front of the back-line, Allan is known as a dynamic, physically strong, tenacious and energetic right-footed midfielder, with good ball-winning abilities.
-He also possesses good technique, dribbling skills, pace and good long passing ability, which enables him to start attacking plays after winning back possession.
-He has been described as a complete and tactically versatile midfielder, who is different from traditional defensive midfielders, due to his reputation for dribbling past defenders and passing the ball through the legs of an opponent, a move known as the nutmeg.
+Allan is primarily deployed as a holding midfielder in front of the defense.
+He is known for his physical strength, work rate, ball-winning ability, and energetic playing style.
+In addition to his defensive qualities, he possesses good technique, dribbling ability, pace, and long-range passing, allowing him to initiate attacking moves after regaining possession.
+Although primarily a defensive midfielder, he has also been noted for his tactical versatility and ability to carry the ball forward by dribbling past opponents, including occasionally using "nutmegs" to evade defenders.